Please ensure Javascript is enabled for purposes of website accessibility

 I encourage all parents to strengthen their emotional intelligence so that when faced with challenging behavior, they do not react in anger but instead respond with connection.

-I know that timeout is something I used a lot when I was a teacher- and I thought it was “better” than other forms of punishment.
-I would say things to the child-like, “this is your consequence for hitting,” and miss so many opportunities to truly understand what was happening below the surface.
-Simply relied on reacting to what I saw and interpreted as “bad behavior” and missing the moments to connect and build the skills and meet the needs that were missing.
-But that is something I’m going to dig deeper into tomorrow- when I talk about WHY we use timeout!
+I often used timeout when I was a teacher, thinking it was “better” than other forms of punishment.
+I’d tell the child, “This is your consequence for hitting,” missing countless opportunities to understand what was really happening beneath the surface.
+I was reacting to what I saw as “bad behavior,” overlooking the chance to connect, build skills, and address the unmet needs driving that behavior.